adamosimpson21/gridguesser/README.md

 }
 ```

-In the code above, you can get a reference to the current Phaser Game instance and the current Scene by creating a reference with `useRef()` and assign to PhaserGame component.
+In the code above, you can get a reference to the current Phaser Fight instance and the current Scene by creating a reference with `useRef()` and assign to PhaserGame component.

 From this state reference, the game instance is available via `phaserRef.current.game` and the most recently active Scene via `phaserRef.current.scene`.